With Australia’s banking and finance industry under the spotlight in 2018, the need for transparency is stronger than ever.

 - Politically exposed persons (PEP)

-A Financial Regulatory Check will reveal if an individual has been involved in any activities that may make them unsuitable for a position.
-This check is commonly used for occupations involved with the management and financial dealings of a company such as directors, insurance brokers, investment bankers and mortgage brokers.
+A Financial Regulatory Check will reveal if an individual has been involved in any activities that make them unsuitable for a position.
+This check is used for occupations such as directors, insurance brokers, investment bankers and mortgage brokers.

 A Financial Regulatory Check will include a search from the following registers: